IrynaRybka/Calendar-test/README.md

 # Calendar-test

+This is a web app.
-Creating google auth with firebase and add events to google-calendar
+1. Google auth with firebase
+2. Google calendar for register users